+--xn strictly positive real number

-- --xn real No vote weight, corresponding to the parameter beta in the scoring function (default value is 8.0). - --xsize Strip abundance information from the headers when writing the output file.
+weight of no votes, corresponding to the parameter beta in the scoring function (default value is 8.0).
+Increasing --xn reduces the likelihood of tagging a sequence as a chimera (less false positives, but also more false negatives).

+--xsize Strip abundance information from the headers when writing the output file.